WillLillis/submod_surfer/README.md

 ## TODO
 - The tool does not work inside git bash's terminal emulator.
 This needs to be investigated further
-- More cleanup with shell integration
+- More cleanup with shell integration (Shells besides zsh and Bash)
 - Add more tests
 - Address user feedback